Home > German > All German Products > German Clothing > Tunics >

 Not visible, but present, are the many facings and internal reinforcements behind the plackets, belt hook holes and buttonholes.
 Things nearly all other reproductions skip to save a few cents.

-These are a Heer (Army) uniform!
-The Waffen SS had their own, slightly different model.
+These are a Heer (Army) uniform: The Waffen SS had their own, slightly different model.
 Did the SS ever wear these?
 Yes!
 Occasionally one will see them in studio photos of SS troops- so it did happen.

 Sizing and Length: Like most jackets, Feldblusen were made according to chest size and body height.